reverentgeek/blog/src/site/pages/bio.md

 slug: bio
 ---

 David is a family man, musician, illustrator, software developer, and Microsoft MVP living in North Georgia.
-He's currently a Developer Advocate for Pluralsight.
-He runs on a high-octane mixture of caffeine and JavaScript, and is made entirely of bacon.
+His mission in life is to help people be more awesome.
+David runs on a high-octane mixture of caffeine and JavaScript, and is made entirely of bacon.

 ## Headshots